amitgawade1989/my_website/README.md

 ## 🧑‍💻 About Me
 I am currently pursuing my **M.Tech in Computer Science Engineering (CSE)**, with a keen interest in **Generative AI**, **NLP**, and **Machine Learning**.
 I also hold multiple certifications in Azure, Google Cloud, and AI, which enhance my ability to deliver cutting-edge solutions in AI and data science.

 I work as a **Consultant** at **LTIMindtree**, where I apply my expertise to solve complex problems using machine learning, deep learning, and cloud-based AI solutions.
+I also serve as a **Visiting Lecturer at NMIMS**, sharing my knowledge and passion for AI with students.

 In addition to my work, I am passionate about mentoring students and professionals in **hackathons**, helping them grow their skills and succeed in AI and data science competitions.